dotnet/csharplang/proposals/csharp-7.2/readonly-ref.md

 **Motivation**: this is to ensure that existing compilers cannot simply ignore `readonly` when creating or assigning delegates.

+**Warning**: this is currently not implemented.
+See https://github.com/dotnet/roslyn/issues/69079.

 ## Returning by readonly reference.

 ### Motivation